risingwavelabs/risingwave/.github/pull_request_template.md

 - [ ] I have written necessary docs and comments
 - [ ] I have added necessary unit tests and integration tests
+- [ ] This PR contains changes that are visible to users.
+Our documentation team will use this option to determine if the user docs need to be updated to reflect the changes.

 ## Refer to a related PR or issue link (optional)